rajannpatel/Pi-Hole-PiVPN-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-OpenVPN-Configs/REASONS.md

 > aes
 > ```

-Next, we verify if AES-NI optimized drivers are loaded into Linux with this command:
+3. Verify if AES-NI optimized drivers are loaded into Linux with this command:

 ```
 sort -u /proc/crypto | grep module